danieljharvey/statemate/README.md

         return "sorry, there was an error"
     }
 })
-// if datablob is Data.ready("Excellent!") this would return "Excellent!"
+// if myResponse is Response.ready("Excellent!") this would return "Excellent!"
-// if datablob is Data.empty() this would return "this is empty, nothing has happened, maybe we will die waiting"
+// if myResponse is Response.empty() this would return "this is empty, nothing has happened, maybe we will die waiting"
 // and so on...
 ```
 Now `reply` will equal either the data or one of various alternatives.